 The Volkswagen Bank GmbH Group is continuing to pursue a strategy that focuses on the digitalization and optimization of its product portfolio.
-It is increasingly leveraging the opportunities for growth in the areas of mobility-related consumer credit and used vehicle finance in all the markets in which the Group has a presence.
+It is increasingly leveraging the opportunities for growth in the areas of mobility-related consumer credit and used vehicle finance.
 A second area of focus is the continuous, dynamic streamlining of all processes and systems in order to improve productivity.
-First and foremost, the priority is to achieve efficiency by focusing on the needs of the customers.
-This will continue to lay the foundations for Volkswagen Bank GmbH to impress its customers over the coming years with innovative, country-specific financial products, thereby helping to nurture long-term customer loyalty.
+First and foremost, the priority is to achieve efficiency by focusing on the needs of the customer.
+This will continue to lay the foundations for Volkswagen Bank GmbH to impress its customers over the coming years with innovative, country-specific financial products, thereby helping to nurture long-term customer lovalty.

-OPPORTUNITIES FROM CREDIT RISKS
+OPPORTUNITIES FROM CREDIT RISK